ryo-asashi/midr/README.md

 ```

 When the target model is passed to the argument `model`, `interpret()`
-replaces the response variable with the values predicted by the target
+replaces the response variable with the predicted values given by the
-model.
-Thus, the fitted MID model can be viewed as *an interpretable
+target model.
+Thus, the fitted MID model can be viewed as *an
-model of the target model*.
+interpretable model of the target model*.

 ``` r
 # MID surrogae or the ranger model